Qbix/auth/README.md

 The web was designed to be decentralized.
 Today people carry mobile phones in their pocket, with great security and privacy features built in.
 But they still rely on huge, centralized server farms to manage all their authentication.
 They trust their identity and their data in the hands of large corporations and remote services ["in the cloud"](http://ascii.textfiles.com/archives/1717).
 What happens to all of it if those services are discountinued tomorrow?
 What if your account is shut down tomorrow due to a misunderstanding?
 If your ability to use all your accounts relies on your relationship with one particular organization, they have a lot of power in that relationship.
 Why give your personal power away?

+# Overview

+This section is non-normative.
+It's a high-level description of the various parts of the protocol, and the reasons for them.

+### Identity

+An identity claim can be hosted by an site at a url.

+Identity can be claimed by posting some text at a url where only an authorized user

+### Authentication

+Using a key to answer a challenge response

+## Onboarding

+## Engagement

+## Virality

+## Retention

+## Social

+# Specification

+## Definitions